Home > DIY NS-10 Speakers

 After cutting the hole for the tweeter I dropped the tweeter in, lined it up so it was square to the oversized baffle edge and drew the outline with a pencil.
 I used a straight bit in my router to cut the rabbet freehand.
 Far from perfect, but cleaning it up with a straight X-Acto style blade made it look a little bit more acceptable.

 Fortunately, the woofer is surface mounted.
-I believe this allows the voice coils to come into closer alignment with respect to the listener.
+I this this allows the voice coils to come into closer alignment with respect to the listener.

 Though both the table saw and router are Ryobi brand none of the holes in the table saw router attachment feature would fit.
 I drilled the appropriate positions and used a counter-sink bit to allow the screws to sit flush.